jin-dev/rnTodoList/README.md

 to run this TODO app on your development,

-- start the Expo development(Android)
+- start the Expo development

 ```
 yarn android // for android